 - Field Sobriety Tests: The police officer will likely also request that you submit to a series of standardized field sobriety tests, such as the walk-and-turn, the one-leg-stand, or the horizontal gaze nystagmus (HGN).
 While the results of these tests can be used as probable cause for your arrest, they are highly subjective and can be difficult for most people who are not intoxicated to perform successfully.
 Factors such as your weight, your shoes, the weather, the officer communicating with you during the test, and the ground level can significantly affect your ability to perform the tests and give the impression that you are intoxicated.
-At the Law Office of Derek W. Emmons, P.C., our San Antonio DWI defense attorney has extensive experience refuting field sobriety test evidence at trial.
+At the Emmons Law Firm, P.C., our San Antonio DWI defense attorney has extensive experience refuting field sobriety test evidence at trial.

 - At the Police Station: If you are arrested for driving while intoxicated, you will be brought to the police station where you will be processed and asked to submit to an official breath test.
 Refusing the breath test at the station violates Texas implied consent laws.
 Not only will you face extended driver’s license suspension for refusing the breath test (at least 180 days), the officers will still obtain a reading of your blood alcohol content (BAC) level through a blood test.
 If you fail the breath test, you will face, at minimum, a 90-day driver’s license suspension for DWI.
 If the officers failed to inform you of the consequences of refusing the breath test, however, your attorney can bring this to light in your administrative license hearing and DWI case.